Gripe water

 Gripe water is a non-prescription product sold in many countries around the world to relieve colic and other gastrointestinal ailments and discomforts of infants.
 No evidence supports the efficacy of gripe water and one limited study in India questions whether the consumption of gripe water is related to vomiting in babies that already showed signs of colic.
 The original formula contained alcohol and sugar in addition to sodium bicarbonate and dill oil.
-Present-day products do not contain alcohol, and may contain fennel, ginger, chamomile or lemon balm in addition to or replacement for dill oil.
+Present-day products do not contain alcohol, and may contain fennel, ginger, chamomile or lemon balm in addition to, or as a replacement for, dill oil.
 Some gripe water products still contain sugar, while others may contain charcoal.
-Amounts given are one to several teaspoons (5 ml = one teaspoon) per day.
+Amounts given are one to several teaspoons (5 mL = one teaspoon) per day.

 History

 Gripe water was invented in 1851 by William Woodward, an English pharmacist who did his apprenticeship in Lincolnshire and later bought a business in Nottingham.
 Gripe water was adopted as a prescription by physicians.
 In the 1840s, babies in Eastern England had a condition known as "fen fever", and during that time there was also an outbreak of malaria in England.
 Woodward took his inspiration from the treatments for malaria and "fen fever".
 He noted that the formula used to treat fen fever was an effective "soother of fretful babies and provided relief from gastrointestinal troubles in infants."
 The original Woodward's Gripe Water contained 3.6% alcohol, dill oil, sodium bicarbonate, sugar, and water.
 Woodward registered "Gripe Water" as a trademark in 1876.
 It was initially marketed with the slogan "Granny told Mother and Mother told me."
-The modern era formula for Woodward's Gripe Water does not contain alcohol or sugar.
+Modern formulations of Woodward's Gripe Water do not contain alcohol or sugar.

-Prior to alcohol's removal from the recipe, Woodward's maximum recommended dose of gripe water contained an alcohol content equivalent to five tots of whiskey for an 80kg adult.
+Prior to alcohol's removal from the recipe, Woodward's maximum recommended dose of gripe water contained an alcohol content equivalent to much less than one tot of whiskey for an 80 kg adult.
 It was only in 1992 that Britain mandated that alcohol be removed from gripe water, and in 1993 the United States Food and Drug Administration (FDA) ordered an automatic detention of all shipments of Woodward's Gripe Water into the U.S. on the basis of its being an unapproved drug.
 In response to the FDA's import alert, gripe water products are sold as dietary supplements.